-The modern clam isn’t really that scary unless you picture its giant prehistoric relative.
+Few would consider the modern clam scary, unless it's pitted against its giant prehistoric relative.
 Scientifically named the platyceramus, the giant clam could reach over nine feet in diameter.
 Anything that has the capacity to open up and swallow you whole is frightening.
-Imagine having to tell your story in the afterlife and admitting you were eaten by a giant clam.
-It’s probably one of the most embarrassing ways to die, but at least you can dream of the huge pearl you might find in one of those things.
 Luckily, the platyceramus was only found deep underneath the sea.

-Instead of a small, furry creature loitering around your dumpster, imagine a ten-foot-long, 2,200-pound monster of a rat that could regularly fend off saber-toothed cats and meat-eating birds.
-That’s the story of the Josephoartigasia monesi, an ancient, bull-sized relative of the rat, and the world’s largest recorded rodent.
-Most likely this creature fed on aquatic plants and fruits because of the shape of its teeth and lived in South America with an abundance of similar creatures.
-So next time you get scared by a rat, remember that dealing with a small rat is at least much better than dealing with its ancient brethren.
+Instead of a small, furry creature loitering around your dumpster, imagine a ten-foot-long, 2,200-pound monster of a rat that could comfortably fend off saber-toothed cats and meat-eating birds.
+That’s the story of the Josephoartigasia monesi, an ancient, bull-sized relative of the rat and the world’s largest recorded rodent.
+This creature most likely fed on aquatic plants and fruits because of the shape of its teeth and lived in South America with an abundance of similar creatures.
+So next time you get scared by a rat, remember that dealing with a small rat is far preferable to dealing with its ancient brethren.

-The sad truth is that today’s sloths are silly.They move slowly, they’re oddly shaped, and they make Kristen Bell dissolve into hysterics.
-Maybe we wouldn’t laugh at them as much if we knew what they were related to.
-The mighty megatherium is one of the most famous giant mammals that existed on earth after the dinosaurs were wiped out.
-When it walked on all fours, it could reach a length of almost 20 feet and could stand on its hind legs to reach a monstrous 13-foot height.
-Traditionally, research indicates that the megatherium was a herbivore, but some insist that the giant sloth also ate meat and scavenged the bodies of other dead animals, scaring other creatures away.
-That’s not too far out of the realm of possibility because if a giant sloth wants to eat, you better just get out of its way.
+The mighty megatherium was one of the most famous giant mammals to have existed on earth after the extinction of the dinosaurs.
+When walking on all fours, the megatherium could reach a length of almost 20 feet and could stand on its hind legs to reach a monstrous 13-foot height.
+Traditionally, research indicates that the megatherium was an herbivore, but some insist that the giant sloth also ate meat and scavenged the bodies of other dead animals, scaring other creatures away.